Mold Remediation

 Mold damages your property and affects your health.
 Respiratory issues, allergic reactions, and chronic headaches are common symptoms of mold exposure.
 KPM Restoration is a New York State Licensed Mold Remediation Contractor serving Albany, Schenectady, Saratoga Springs, Troy, Queensbury, Kingston, Newburgh, Poughkeepsie, and the surrounding areas.
 We contain it, remove it, and rebuild what was damaged.
 Your independent mold assessor verifies the work with clearance testing.

-Serving the Capital Region & Hudson Valley
+Serving the Capital Region, Hudson Valley & Westchester County

 Get Help Now